satellogic/orbit-predictor/RELEASING.rst

 In that environment, and having the credentials for the PyPI user, you can then do a test release by following these steps:

+0. Clean the dist directory, if present: `rm dist/*`
 1. Edit the version in `version.py`, and commit it.
 2. Build the package with `python -m build`
 3. Upload the package to the test PyPI instance with `twine upload dist/* --repository-url https://test.pypi.org/legacy/`